gitKrystan/2025-emberfest/slides.md

 </div>

 <!--
-One last thing about request builders:

-WarpDrive also provides utilities to help with common request patterns.
+WarpDrive provides convenient utilities to help with common request patterns.

 * For example, here is the builder for the request made by our "Completed" filter.

 It looks the same as our `getAllTodos` builder...
+* using the same `buildBaseURL` utility, for example
 * except it adds a query parameter to the URL to filter.

 This allows us to fetch only the completed todos.